SolidWallOfCode/txn_box/doc/txn_box.en.rst

 |TxB| uses `|libswoc| <http://github.com/SolidWallOfCode/txn-box.git>`__ and `YAML CPP
 <https://github.com/jbeder/yaml-cpp>`__.

+This plugin should also be considered a prototype for upgrading the core URL rewriting engine.
+Doing this first in a plugin will enable must faster iteration of the design without disrupting production.
+Deployments can update the plugin and core TS independently which means changes can be made to the plugin based on experience and feedback without blocking other core updates.

 Configuration
 *************

 |TxB| is configured using YAML.
+The configuration consists essentially of a list of
+:term;`directive`'s.
+Each of these specifies a run time action to performa.
+A few of them have special processing rules.

-The style of the configuration is based on :term:`extraction` which means extracting a :term:`feature` from the transaction which is then used to choose how to manipulate the transaction.
+The work style of the configuration is based on :term:`selection` which means performing an :term:`extraction` on a transaction to obtain a :term:`feature` which is subjected to a series of :term:`comparison`\s.
+Each comparison has an associated sequence of directives and if the comparison is successful, those directives and *only those directives* are invoked.
+This is the "no backtracking" rule.
+Selection is done by a directive and so selections nest easily.
-The power of the plugin comes from the flexibility available to extract the feature, perform comparisons on the feature, and use that feature or others to modify the transaction.

-Manipulation of the transaction is done with :term:`directive`\s.
-The basic process is to extract a feature then use comparisons to select a list of directives.

-An directive can be another selection, providing a branching structure that looks at various parts of the transaction.
-A key rule is once a :term:`selection` has occurred, only directives associated with that selection will be performed.
+It is a key rule that once :term:`selection` has occurred, only directives associated with successful comparison will be invoked.
 There is never any backtracking from a selection.
+If no comparison in a selection matches, the selection skipped and the next directive invoked.
 This increases locality such that to determine behavior of a piece of the configuration only direct parent selections need be considered.

-There is a wide variety of directives, with an emphasis on manipulating the HTTP header, such as by adding or changing fields, changing the URL, etc. There is also a variety of extractors to get information from the transaction.
-Because most features are strings extractors can be used to generate strings for directives.
+There is a wide variety of directives, with an emphasis on manipulating the HTTP header, such as adding or changing fields, changing the URL, etc. There is also a variety of extractors to get information from the transaction.
+While a few features can be compared as a more specialized type, all* fatures are available in string format.
+Feature extraction is not just for selection - most places that expect strings will also perform extraction.
 For example when setting the value of a field the full set of extractors can be used to generate the string for the value.

 The top level configuration is grouped under the :code:`txn_box` key.
 The value of this key must be a single instance or list of :code:`when` `directives <when>`_.
 This structure enables |TxB|